Baynes Hydroelectric Power Station: Technical details

 The dam consists of a rock fill embankment with a concrete face.
 The rock fill will be 12000000 m3.
 The maximum dam wall height will be 200 m, creating a reservoir that measures 43 km, long and a maximum width of 4 km.
 The resultant lake would have a surface area of 57 km2 and hold 2650000000 m3 of water.
 Power will be generated by five Francis-type Vertical Axis turbines.
-Two turbines will each have capacity of 71 megawatts and three with 156.75 megawatts capacity each.
+Two turbines will each have capacity of 71 megawatts and three with 2463 megawatts capacity each.

+Generation capacity was initially planned at 600 megawatts in 2020.
+Later, capacity was increased to 881 megawatts, with each country allocated to uptake 440.5 megawatts.

 Construction

-The construction budget has been calculated at US$1.2 billion.
-Construction is planned to start in 2021 and conclude in 2025.
-After completion, Angola and Namibia are expected to utilize 300 megawatts each.
+The construction budget was initially calculated at US$1.2 billion.
+Construction was initially planned to start in 2021 and conclude in 2025.
+After completion, Angola and Namibia are expected to utilize 50 percent of the power output each.
 In April 2020, that timeline was pushed back; with construction starting in 2023 and commissioning in 2029.

+In September 2026, Namibian online media reported that the start of construction had been pushed back to 2028.

+Funding

+As of September 2026, funding arrangements were still ongoingg.
+The African Development Bank and the Development Bank of Namibia have indicated interest in participating in the funding for this renewable energy project.